 Security; delegation of dispensing; controlled substances, 6.7(5), 8.3(3)“e,” 10.14(2), 10.18(4), 10.19, 10.20, 10.21(5)

-Rule making related to records, dispensing, and controlled substances and providing an opportunity for public comment
+Proposing rule making related to records, dispensing, and controlled substances and providing an opportunity for public comment

-The Board of Pharmacy hereby amends Chapter 6, "General Pharmacy Practice," Chapter 8, "Universal Practice Standards," and Chapter 10, "Controlled Substances," Iowa Administrative Code.
+The Board of Pharmacy hereby proposes to amend Chapter 6, "General Pharmacy Practice," Chapter 8, "Universal Practice Standards," and Chapter 10, "Controlled Substances," Iowa Administrative Code.

 Legal Authority for Rule Making